SORO75/my-codelab/README.md

 # 🧪 my-codelab

-**my-codelab** Personal code lab for experiments, tools, and learning This repository serves as a space to explore ideas, build small projects, document learnings, and experiment with different concepts.
+**my-codelab** is a Personal code lab for experiments, tools, and learning

+This repository serves as a space to explore ideas, build small projects, document learnings, and experiment with different concepts.

 It is intended as a creative and technical sandbox—open-ended, evolving, and not limited to any specific technology or use case.